metacpan/metacpan-cpan-extracted/distros/M/Module-Generic/README.md

 [Module::Generic::Scalar::IO](https://metacpan.org/pod/Module::Generic::Scalar::IO){.perl-module}
 can be serialised and deserialised if the methods `FREEZE` and `THAW` are used.
-By design the methods `STORABLE_freeze` and `STORABLE_thaw` are not implemented because it would trigger a [Storable](https://metacpan.org/pod/Storable){.perl-module} exception
+By design the methods `STORABLE_freeze` and `STORABLE_thaw` are not implemented in those modules because it would trigger a [Storable](https://metacpan.org/pod/Storable){.perl-module} exception
 \"Unexpected object type (8) in store\_hook()\".
 Instead it is strongly encouraged you use the improved